Multiplicity-free representations of algebraic groups

 where the sum is over all partitions $\xi = (\xi_1 \ge \xi_2 \ge \cdots \ge \xi_m \ge 0)$, and

 the sum over all partitions $\e = \e_1 \ge \e_2 \ge \cdots \ge 0$ with even parts and the terms $c_{\e,\xi}^{\g}$ in the sum are Littlewood-Richardson coefficients.

 We sketch the argument, noting that in Subsection \ref{a3a5} we will give further details on using this formula.
 Here we have $V = S^c(W)$ so we take the partition $\gamma = (c,0,\ldots,0).$ The strategy is as follows.
 Fix $\g$.
-Given an even partition $\e$ we determine those partitions $\xi$ such that $c_{\e,\xi}^{\g} \ne 0$ and show that this coefficient is $1$.
+Given $\xi$, we show that there is at most one even partition $\e$ such that $c_{\e,\xi}^{\g} \ne 0$ and that this coefficient is $1$.
 This is particularly simple in this case.
 Indeed, the relevant tableaux will have just one row of length $c$.
 So we can only use partitions $\e = (\e_1 \ge \e_2 \ge \cdots )$ with $\e_1 = 2d$ for some $d \ge 0$.
 Then the row has $2d$ blank entries followed by $c - 2d$ 1's.
-Therefore, $\xi = (c-2d,0, \ldots ,0)$ and the corresponding representation has high weight $(c-2d)\o_1$, where $\o_1$ is the high weight of the natural module $W$.
+Therefore, $\xi = (c-2d,0, \ldots ,0)$ and the corresponding representation has highest weight $(c-2d)\o_1$, where $\o_1$ is the highest weight of the natural module $W$.
 The result follows. \hal